Şeyhmus Erdinç: Sport career

 He debuted internationally at the 2012 World Cup held in Kaliningrad, Russia, scoring four goals in four matches.
 The national team returned home with a bronze medal.
-His further participations were at the World Cups in 2014 Culiacán, Mexica (bronze medal), 2016, 2018 San Juan de los Lagos, Mexico (silver medal), 2022 Istanbul, Turkey (gold medal), as well as at the European Championships in 2021 Kraków, Poland (gold medal).
+His further participations were at the World Cups in 2014 Culiacán, Mexico (bronze medal), 2016, 2018 San Juan de los Lagos, Mexico (silver medal), 2022 Istanbul, Turkey (gold medal), as well as at the European Championships in 2021 Kraków, Poland (gold medal).